It’s OK to Speak Up

 - You can be anonymous.
 You will not be asked to reveal your identity unless you choose to do so.

-- Reports prepared by Deloitte will go directly to DSA’s Chief Executive Officer (CEO) and Chief Risk Officer (CRO) for review and action within one business day of you making contact.
+- Reports prepared by Deloitte will go directly to DSA’s Risk Team for review and action within one business day of you making contact.
 If you report something life-threatening to Speak Up, it will be reported to DSA immediately.

-- If your feedback is about the CEO or CRO, a report will go to the Chair of the DSA Board.
+- If your feedback is about the COO or Risk Team, a report will go to the Chair of the Scope Board.

 How to contact Speak Up: